frego-dev/flink-rest-client/README.md

 ## API structure

 In the client implementation, the API end points are categorized based on their functionality:
- - client: API endpoints for managing the whole cluster.
+ - cluster level: API endpoints for managing the whole cluster.
  - jobmanager: API endpoints for managing the job manager(s).
  - taskmanager: API endpoints for managing the taskmanagers.
  - jars: API endpoints for managing the uploaded jars.